Trans inclusion at work policy

 - A person has the protected characteristic of gender reassignment if the person is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex.

 - A reference to a trans person is a reference to a person who has the protected characteristic of gender reassignment.

 - In relation to the protected characteristic of gender reassignment—

-- a reference to a person who has a particular protected characteristic is a reference to a trans person;
+a. a reference to a person who has a particular protected characteristic is a reference to a trans person;

-- a reference to persons who share a protected characteristic is a reference to trans persons.
+b. a reference to persons who share a protected characteristic is a reference to trans persons.

 The act makes clear that it is not necessary for people to have any medical diagnosis or treatment to gain this protection; it is a personal process of moving away from one’s birth gender to one’s self-identified gender.
 A person remains protected, even if they decide not to proceed further with transitioning.

 People discriminated against because they are wrongly perceived to be trans, or who are discriminated against because of their association with trans people or issues, are also protected.

 Specifically, the Act outlaws harassment: it does not matter whether or not a harasser intended their behaviour to be offensive, the effect is just as important.
 Harassment does not have to be targeted at a particular person who is known or thought to be trans.
 It is enough that transphobic language, imagery, ‘jokes’ or actions violate a person’s dignity or create a hostile environment.
 Significantly, the viewpoint of the person experiencing harassment must be taken into particular account, alongside other factors, when deciding if harassment has taken place.
 These are examples of what bullying and harassment looks like based on someone’s gender identity: persistently using incorrect pronouns, using someone’s deadname, or deliberately and persistently asking invasive questions.